sohrabrahimi/Crime-in-Philadelphia/README.md

 analysis, are applied on the block group level.
 Our analyses show that Airbnb does not affect crime in a pre-specified neighborhood of the unit.

+# Report

+You can find the full report in Airbnb_and_Crime.pdf file.

+# Code

+Codes are stored in two separate files: "data_cleaning" which includes the data clieaning process and : "